Fiona Foley

 Localities of Desire: Contemporary Art in an International World, Museum of Contemporary Art, Sydney

-Palindrome, Xchanges Gallery, Victoria, British Columbia, Canada
+Palindrome, Xchanges Gallery, Victoria, BC, Canada

 Photosynthesis, Roslyn Oxley9 Gallery, Sydney